Herding Dogs

 With a life expectancy of 12 to 14 years, the Swedish Lapphund is a long-lived breed — a serious commitment.
 Overall a hardy breed, the Swedish Lapphund benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for herding dogs breeds like the Swedish Lapphund include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 Weight gain is not a major concern for most Swedish Lapphunds, though a balanced diet and regular exercise are always important.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Swedish Lapphund's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?